noe-protocol/noe-gate/README.md

 <br />

-## Why Noe exists
+## Why Noe Kernel exists

-Modern autonomy stacks already use rule engines, PLC interlocks, runtime assurance monitors, behavior-tree guards, and ROS2 supervisor logic. **Noe does not replace all of these.** Its purpose is narrower.
+Modern autonomy stacks already use rule engines, PLC interlocks, runtime assurance monitors, behavior-tree guards, and ROS2 supervisor logic. **Noe Kernel does not replace all of these.** Its purpose is narrower.

-Noe exists for the case where **untrusted proposers** are allowed to suggest safety-relevant actions, but those actions must pass through a **small deterministic enforcement boundary** that is:
+Noe Kernel exists for the case where **untrusted proposers** are allowed to suggest safety-relevant actions, but those actions must pass through a **small deterministic enforcement boundary** that is: